tbensky/ProjectClock/readme.md

 ![escape_and_anchor](https://github.com/tbensky/ProjectClock/blob/main/Pics/Pendulum/screw_weight.jpg)

 A small stack of washers has also worked for this.
+The mass at the end of the rod gives the swinging pendulum some good angular momentum, which helps to keep the escapement running. (${\vec L_{tot}=$constant.)

 # Assembly